docker/docs/docker-for-windows/faqs.md

 ### How do I connect to the remote Docker Engine API?

-You might need to provide the location of the remote API for Docker clients and development tools.
+You might need to provide the location of the Engine API for Docker clients and development tools.

 On Docker for Windows, clients can connect to the Docker Engine through a **named pipe**: `npipe:////./pipe/docker_engine`, or **TCP socket** at this URL: `http://localhost:2375`.

 This sets `DOCKER_HOST` and `DOCKER_CERT_PATH` environment variables to the given values (for the named pipe or TCP socket, whichever you use).

-See also [Docker Remote API](/engine/reference/api/docker_remote_api.md) and the Docker for Windows forums topic [How to find the remote API](https://forums.docker.com/t/how-to-find-the-remote-api/20988).
+See also [Docker Engine API](/engine/reference/api/) and the Docker for Windows forums topic [How to find the remote API](https://forums.docker.com/t/how-to-find-the-remote-api/20988).

 ### Why doesn't `nodemon` pick up file changes in a container mounted on a shared drive?